 Meaningful board evaluation requires an assessment of the effectiveness of the full Board, the operations of its committees and the contributions of individual directors.
 The performance of Board, each standing committee and each individual director shall be evaluated on an annual basis.
 This review should evaluate whether the individuals sitting on the Board and each committee bring the backgrounds, skills and expertise appropriate for the Company and how they work as a group.
 Directors should serve only so long as they add value to the Board, and a director’s ability to continue to contribute to the Board should be considered each time the director is considered for re-nomination.
 The results of the Board and committee evaluations shall be summarized and presented to the Board and each respective committee.
 The individual director evaluations shall be summarized and provided to the Chairperson, who will review the individual evaluation with each director.
 Any significant concerns regarding an individual director will be presented to the Governance Committee for consideration.
 The Chairperson of the Governance Committee will be provided with the summary of the Chairperson’s evaluation and review it directly with the Chairperson.

-If the Board learns of any misconduct by an officer that constitutes a material violation of the Code of Conduct or any other related policies governing the conduct of officers and employees of the Company contributed to the Company having to restate all or a portion of its financial statements, it shall take such action as it deems necessary to remedy the misconduct, prevent its recurrence and, if appropriate, based on all relevant facts and circumstances, take remedial action against the wrongdoer in a manner it deems appropriate.
-In determining what remedies to pursue, the Board shall take into account all relevant factors, including whether the restatement was the result of negligent, intentional or gross misconduct.
+If the Board learns of any misconduct by an officer, it shall take such action as it deems necessary to remedy the misconduct, prevent its recurrence and, if appropriate, based on all relevant facts and circumstances, take remedial action against the wrongdoer in a manner it deems appropriate.
+In determining what remedies to pursue, the Board shall take into account all relevant factors, including whether the misconduct was negligent, grossly negligent, or intentional.

 In addition, the Board may dismiss the officer, authorize legal action for breach of fiduciary duty or take such other action to enforce the officer's obligations to Arconic as the Board determines fit the facts surrounding the particular case.
 The Board may, in determining appropriate remedial action, take into account penalties or punishments imposed by third parties, such as law enforcement agencies, regulators or other authorities.
 The Board’s power to determine the appropriate punishment for the wrongdoer is in addition to, and not in replacement of, remedies imposed by such entities.